tabcat/dynamic-content/ARTICLE.md

 This presents the problem of peers being few and unreliable to sync with.
 One solution is to add reliable database peers to the mix, either self-hosted or hosted by a service.
 There are two disadvantages to this approach:

-- Each project must build infra tools
+- Each project must build infra tooling
-- Users need an instance of each database protocol used
+- Users need a live instance of each database protocol used

 It would benefit all related protocols to have a general solution for asynchronous replication of dynamic content.<br/>
 *Think pinning layer for dynamic content.*

+This standardized layer would complement the app-specific protocols used for real-time replication.

 ## Achieving Dynamicity